ModelOriented/SAFE/README.md

 20.301143769321314
 ```

-As you can see you can improve your simple model performance with help of the more complicated model.
+As you can see you can improve your simple model performance with help of the more powerful, black-box model, keeping the interpretability of the simple model.

 You can use any model you like, as long as it has fit and predict methods in case of regression, or fit and predict_proba in case of classification.
 Data used to fit SAFE transformer needs to be pandas data frame.